Hubballi–Lokmanya Tilak Terminus Express (via Bijapur)

 The Hubballi – Lokmanya Tilak Terminus Express was an Express train belonged to South Western Railway zone that runs between Hubballi Junction and Lokmanya Tilak Terminus in India.
-It is was operated with 17321/17322 train numbers on a weekly basis.
+It was operated with 17321/17322 train numbers on a weekly basis.
 The train is stopped on 5 October 2019 since Mumbai CSMT–Gadag Express was extended from Solapur w.e.f.
 1 October 2019.

 Service

 The 17321/Hubballi - Mumbai LTT Weekly Express had an average speed of 43 km/h and covered 790 km in 18h 25m.
 The 17322/Mumbai LTT - Hubballi Weekly Express had an average speed of 39 km/h and covered 790 km in 18h 25m.

 Route and halts

 The important halts of the train were: